Mezzky/note-app/README.md

 This app is make by ReactJS and TailwindCSS the best combo for frontend development.

-Currently, two official framework and library are a v ailable:
+Currently, two official framework and library are a v a ilable:

 - ReactJs use for Website Development.
 - TailwindCSS use for styling the website.